 - If you find that your ad is not getting desired results even after a week, you should change one element at a time and keep testing.

-Coming up with a perfect ad funnel, measuring the performance of your ads and keeping the ad cost low are the three most important components in any real estate Facebook ad campaign.
+Coming up with a perfect ad funnel, measuring the performance of your ads, and keeping the ad cost low are the three most important components in any real estate Facebook ad campaign.

 Keep testing different elements of your ads and be consistent in order to identify winning campaigns and maximize your ROI.

-Let me know in comments if you have used any of these strategies to get real estate leads and if they worked!
+Let me know in the comments if you have used any of these strategies to get real estate leads and if they worked!